 And what do you think about having a knowledge panel like this?

 Implementing Schema.org helps Google figure out what is what on a page.
-And, using Schema could really be rewarding because you end up with such nice rich results.
+And using Schema could be rewarding because you end up with such nice rich results.
 Schema is a piece of code that lets search engines know the meaning of your content.
-With Yoast SEO, you don’t have to write any code though.
+With Yoast SEO, you don’t have to write any code, though.
 The only thing a site owner has to do is give us some input: choose whether your website represents a person or an organization.
 The tool will automatically add the necessary structured data that search engines need.

 2. Writing a readable text

 The Yoast SEO readability analysis can really help you write a text that is nice and easy to read.
 It can be hard to comply with the analysis, especially if you have a complicated topic you’re writing about.
-Shortening your sentence is a really good way to make a text readable, even though the topic is really hard.
+Shortening your sentence is a good way to make a text readable, even though the topic is really hard.
 And, if your topic is hard, your readability is even more important: people should use their precious cognitive load to understand the topic instead of your difficult sentences.
 Right?

 3. Optimize in a natural way

-The use of a focus keyword will remain of importance because the words your audience uses in their search query are of importance.
+The use of a focus keyword will remain important because the words your audience uses in their search query are of importance.
 For example, they could search for ‘cupcakes’ instead of ‘fairy cake’.
 In that case, you’re better off focusing on the keyphrase ‘cupcakes’.
 Connecting to the vocabulary of your audience is really important.
 That’s why you should always do keyword research.
 Get inside the heads of your audience, use the words they’re using.
 They’ll recognize what they’re searching for if you use the right terms.

 Conclusion on Google’s algorithm